transistorsoft/react-native-background-geolocation/docs/README.md

 #### `@config {Boolean} enableHeadless [false]`

 Set to `true` to enable "Headless" mode when the user terminates the application where you've configured **`stopOnTerminate: false`**.
 In this mode, you can respond to all the plugin's [events](#events) in the native Android environment.
-For more information, see the wiki for [Headless Mode](../../../wiki/Headless-Mode).
+For more information, see the wiki for [Android Headless Mode](../../../wiki/Android-Headless-Mode).

 :information_source: "Headless" mode is an alternartive to using the **`forceReloadOnXXX`** configuration options below.